 Image by Izzet Keribar Getty Images

 Still shining after a $200 million restoration in 2015, America's largest Catholic cathedral graces Fifth Ave with Gothic Revival splendor.
 Built at a cost of nearly $2 million during the Civil War, the building did not originally include the two front spires; those were added in 1888.
-Step inside to appreciate the Louis Tiffany–designed altar and Charles Connick's stunning Rose Window, the latter gleaming above a 7000-pipe church organ.
-Walk-in guided tours are available several days a week; check the website for details.
+Step inside to appreciate the Louis Tiffany–designed altar, gleaming below a 7000-pipe church organ, and Charles Connick's stunning Rose Window above the Fifth Ave entrance.
+Walk-in guided tours are available; check the website for details.

 A basement crypt behind the altar contains the coffins of every New York cardinal and the remains of Pierre Toussaint, a champion of the poor and the first African American up for sainthood.